microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/recipes/azure-devops/secrets-per-branch.md

 git commit -m "Update secrets"
 ```

 When running the CI/CD, the build server can now easily access the secrets by decrypting them.
-E.g. for Azure Devops, configure `ENCRYPTION_KEY` as a [secret pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables#secret-variables) and then add the following step to `azure-pipelines.yml`:
+E.g. for Azure DevOps, configure `ENCRYPTION_KEY` as a [secret pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables#secret-variables) and then add the following step to `azure-pipelines.yml`:

 ```yaml
 steps: